 - After some moments (given the Internet connection is ok) there should be a notification about a Sailfish OS update appearing at the top of the screen.

-- Return to Finding an update (above).
+- Return to Preparations for the update (above).

 NOTE - UPDATING EARLY OS VERSIONS